 (Hippoglossoides elassodon) and its morphologically-similar congener Bering flounder (H. robustus).

-In 2012, the BSAI Groundfish Plan Team moved flathead sole to a biennial stock assessment schedule because it has been lightly exploited for a substantial period of time and a full stock assessment report was produced in 2020 (Monnahan and Haehn, 2020).
+In 2012, the BSAI Groundfish Plan Team moved flathead sole to a biennial stock assessment schedule because it has historically been lightly exploited.
+A full stock assessment report was produced in 2020 (Monnahan and Haehn, 2020, available online at https://apps-afsc.fisheries.noaa.gov/refm/docs/2020/BSAIflathead.pdf).
 This year, a partial assessment is presented.
 In partial assessment years, an executive summary is presented to recommend harvest levels for the next two years, along with trends in catch and biomass.

-The single species projection model is run using parameter values from the accepted 2020 assessment model, together with updated catch information for 2020 and estimated catches for 2021 and 2022 and 2023, to predict stock status for flathead sole in 2022 and 2023 and to make ABC recommendations for those years.
-Please refer to last year’s full stock assessment report for further information regarding the stock assessment model (Monnahan et al. 2020, available online at https://apps-afsc.fisheries.noaa.gov/refm/docs/2020/BSAIflathead.pdf) A full stock assessment document with updated assessment and projection model results will be presented in next year’s SAFE report.
+Flathead sole is assessed using an age-structured model and Tier 3 determination.
+The single species projection model is run using parameter values from the accepted 2020 assessment model, together with updated catch information for 2020 and estimated catches for 2021 and 2022-2023, to predict stock status for flathead sole in 2022 and 2023 and make ABC recommendations for those years.

-Updated catch and projection

-This assessment used a single survey index of "total" Hippoglossoides spp. biomass that included the EBS “standard” survey areas and AI survey areas for the years 1982-2021 (Table 2).
+Summary of Changes in Assessment InputsThis assessment used a single survey index of "total" Hippoglossoides spp. biomass that included the EBS “standard” survey areas and AI survey areas for the years 1982-2021 (Table 2).
 As was done in the 2020 assessment, a linear regression is used to estimate a relationship between EBS shelf Hippoglossoides spp. survey biomass estimates and AI survey biomass estimates; this relationship is used to estimate AI survey biomass in years when no AI survey occurred (by using the linear equation to find an AI biomass estimate in a particular year based on the EBS biomass estimate for that year).
-Based on these surveys, Hippoglossoides spp. biomass approximately quadrupled from the early 1980s to a maximum in 1997 (795,463 t).
-Estimated biomass then declined to 401,723 t in 2000 before increasing to a recent high of 644,948 t in 2006.
-The 2021 estimate was 671,580 t, an increase over the 2019 estimate of 604,446 t.
+There was no AI survey conducted in 2021 and AI biomass was estimated with the linear equation.
+The 2021 total BSAI estimate was 671,580 t, an increase over the 2019 estimate of 604,446 t.

-Flathead sole is managed in Tier 3a.
-To run the projection model to predict ABC’s for 2020 and 2021, estimates are required for the total catches in 2021-2023.
-The final catch for 2021 was estimated by adding the average catch between September 22 and December 31 over the years 2016-2020 to the current catch.
-The 2022 and 2023 catches were estimated as the average catch over the previous 5 years (2016-2020).
+To run the projection model to predict ABC’s for 2022 and 2023, estimates are required for the total catches in 2021-2023.
+The final catch for 2021 (9,272 t) was estimated by adding the average catch between September 22 and December 31 over the years 2016-2020 to the current catch.
+The 2022 and 2023 catches (11,141t) were estimated as the average catch over the previous 5 years (2016-2020).

+Summary of Results

 Based on the updated projection model results, the recommended ABC’s for 2022 and 2023 are listed in the table below; the new ABC recommendation and OFL for both 2022 and 2023 are both slightly higher than those projected during the last full assessment (2020).